magnussolution/magnusbilling7/wiki/en/modules/iax/iax.rst

 Call limit
 ----------

-| We did not write the description to this field.
+| Total of simultaneous calls allowed for this IAX account.